kyze8439690/DevelopQuickSetting/README.md

 ####Why it require root permission?

-- In order to write system setting, this application must be install under [system/app] to get system permission.
 - When toggle system settings, this application need root permission to run some command.

 Author: YangHui <me@yanghui.name>